EllyPirelly/project-portfolio/README.md

 ### Preconditions

-As at the beginning there only was this statement: "I want a website".<br>
+At the beginning there only was this statement: "I want a website".<br>
 From that, following preconditions have been derived:

 - start building with HTML and (vanilla) JavaScript - **non-modular**